Preparing for Year-End Close

 - Place your orders now: if you have goods or services that you plan to purchase this fiscal year, ensure that the supplier is added, and enter the requisition and submit for approval.
 Allow the appropriate amount of lead time for receipt of the order.
 Suppliers should send invoices directly to Accounts Payable at firstname.lastname@example.org.

 - Complete receiving in Prime Financials when goods or services have been received.
-When you receive goods or services against a PO in Prime Financials, the Prime fiscal year close process will create a receipt accrual to book the expense at the time of receiving, regardless of when the actual invoice is received and paid.
-A reversing accrual will automatically be generated and post in the first week of the new fiscal year, and will correctly offset the actual invoice payment when it happens in FY22.
+When you receive goods or services against a PO in Prime Financials, the Prime fiscal year close process will create a receipt accrual (POs greater than or equal to $2,500) to book the expense at the time of receiving, regardless of when the actual invoice is received and paid.
+A reversing accrual will automatically be generated and post in the first week of the new fiscal year, and will correctly offset the actual invoice payment when it happens in FY23.

 - Cash advances: cash advances should be substantiated or returned to the University no later than 120 days after being received.
 Outstanding cash advances of more than 120 days may be deducted from the individual’s pay.